Kerry county football team: Team sponsorship

 Kerry's inter-county teams are sponsored by the Kerry Group, in one of the longest standing sponsorship arrangements in the GAA.
 The teams have been connected with the Kerry Group since sponsorship became more open in the GAA in the early 1990s.

 Kerry's jerseys are currently provided by O'Neills sportswear.
 The team kit had been supplied from 1996 to 1998 by Adidas, while prior to that contract in 1998, Kerry were partnered with the now-defunct Millfield brand.

 Competitive record

 This is Kerry's record in All-Ireland SFC finals.
 Bold denotes a year in which the team won the competition.

 Honours

-Kerry has won 38 All-Ireland Senior Football Championships and has been the loser in 23 other All-Ireland SFC finals.
+Kerry has won a record 39 All-Ireland Senior Football Championships and has been the loser in 24 other All-Ireland SFC finals.

-Kerry has also won the most Munster Senior Football Championships, with 83 titles.
+Kerry has also won the most Munster Senior Football Championships, with 86 titles.